New TOEFL Changes 2026 - New TOEFL Format Multistage Adaptive Testing Coming in 2026

 Final Thoughts on the New TOEFL Formats

-As is with all our TOEFL prep suggestions, practice is key to preparing yourself for these new TOEFL changes.
+As is the case with all our TOEFL prep suggestions, practice is key to preparing yourself for these new TOEFL changes.
 You can practice them right here at BestMyTest, some are even FREE!

 Looking for TOEFL preparation?